xwmario/Warez/Extensions & Scripts.md

 **Important**: There are lots of false statements/misinformation that modules like XPrivacyLua, Device ID Maske, XPosed & Co. (in general) or other modules making your OS or parts of your apps "secure" or "private".
 This is wrong, as explained over [here](https://old.reddit.com/r/GrapheneOS/comments/ch5kv8/is_magisk_and_edxposedxprivacylua_working/).
 Such FUD and scam modules/apps do not offer any privacy nor security layer (keep also in mind that "underground" and dangerous modules are not listed officially on the official servers).
 Please also keep in mind that if you like a secure and private OS then stay away from all rooting methods, scripts or engines and use the naked (hardened) OS with only the apps with are regularily getting audited e.g. Threema.
 The modules which are listed here are "helpful" in a sense that they "add" xyz function to the OS and not meant to secure/harden something.

+That been said, there are no apps listed which altering your HOSTS file or apps which claim to "somehow" "optimize" your battery life.
+Use AdGuard on Android (it's better than messing with the HOSTS) and (in general) use as less as possible on apps/modules.
+More apps -> more background processes (startups etc) + cpu cycles consumption = more battery drain (it's really that simple).

+- [Systemless TZData](https://github.com/Magisk-Modules-Repo/Systemless_TZData) - Update your ROM's TZData systemlessly.
+- [DNSCrypt Proxy 2 for Android](https://github.com/Magisk-Modules-Repo/dnscrypt-proxy) - A flexible DNS proxy, with support for modern encrypted DNS protocols such as DNSCrypt v2 and DNS-over-HTTP/2.
+- [crontab](https://github.com/Magisk-Modules-Repo/crontab) - Easy to use crontabs.
+- [App Data Keeper](https://forum.xda-developers.com/apps/magisk/magisk-module-app-data-keeper-adk-t3822278) - Protects select apps+data from being wiped out on a regular TWRP factory reset.
+- [Android Mic Fix](http://forum.xda-developers.com/apps/magisk/module-oneplus-one-bacon-mic-fix-t3503128) - Fixes in call low volume mic issues for various Android devices.
+- [Always-on Fingerprint](https://forum.xda-developers.com/apps/magisk/module-fingerprint-mi-5-mi-note-2-t3660179) - Allows you to unlock your device without pressing the home button.
+The fingerprint scanner will remain always-on to allow that.
+- [Adreno GPU Developer Preview Drivers](https://forum.xda-developers.com/google-nexus-5/themes-apps/marshmallow-qualcomm-adreno-gpu-drivers-t3228002/post67117557#post67117557) - Replace ROM Adreno GPU drivers from Qualcomm.
+- [ADB & Fastboot for Android NDK](https://forum.xda-developers.com/showthread.php?t=2239421) - Static ARM adb and fastboot binaries for Android built with the NDK.
+- [APK-Patcher Lite](https://forum.xda-developers.com/android/software/mod-apk-patcher-lite-t3868675) - A modified version of APK-Patcher that will delete / inject files into System APK files instead of using a baksmali / apktool method.
 - [Magisk Manager](https://forum.xda-developers.com/apps/magisk/official-magisk-v7-universal-systemless-t3473445) - Official Magisk XDA Forum thread + discussion.
 - [EdXposed](https://github.com/ElderDrivers/EdXposed) - Elder driver Xposed Framework, even works with Android Q. Did I you said XPosed on Q, yep I did!
 - [Busybox for Android NDK](https://github.com/Magisk-Modules-Repo/busybox-ndk) - BusyBox (replaced with ToyBox in later Android version) is still needed for some apps/functions/scripts.